-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program As demonstrated in the Identified Needs and Metrics sections, state and local assessments in We will closely monitor progress on our Math and materials ELA and Math indicate that some of our lowest- performing students are the English Learners, low- Reading interventions programs.
-The following Need: Students who come to us are typically about 3- income, and foster youth student groups compared to the all-student group.
-To address metrics are applicable: grade levels or more below in their academic skills.
-Based on their NWEA scores we this, students not meeting expectations academically, will be provided with targeted (NWEA ELA all students, low-income) provide a personalized learning environment tutoring and intervention to improve their (NWEA ELA all students, and interventions targeted to meet their academic gaps.
-As shown in the metrics performance.
-This support aims to help them complete their coursework and enhance their low-income)
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Students who come to us are typically about 3-grade levels or more below in their academic skills.
+Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
+As shown in the metrics As demonstrated in the Identified Needs and Metrics sections, state and local assessments in ELA and Math indicate that some of our lowest-performing students are the English Learners, low-income, and foster youth student groups compared to the all-student group.
+To address this, students not meeting expectations academically, will be provided with targeted tutoring and intervention to improve their performance.
+This support aims to help them complete their coursework and enhance their We will closely monitor progress on our Math and Reading interventions programs.
+The following metrics are applicable: (NWEA ELA all students, low-income)

 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness section above, our average NWEA scores show students are far below grade level.
 Students who enroll with us average about +30 credits or more behind in their schooling.
 Additionally, on the CA Dashboard, there were no students in the red, because there were not enough students for a valid calculation.
 (Metrics are reported in Goal #2).
 Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills.
 Scope: Schoolwide academic abilities., will receive the necessary support and mentorship to increase achievement through targeted tutoring and intervention.
 As tutoring has been proven to increase credit completion rates, this will aid them in the completion of their courses and also increase their academic skills.
-Additionally, interventions will be provided for our unduplicated students struggling with academic proficiency, including targeted instruction for 1:1 tutor support, EL Specialist and Teacher collaboration, and preventative or attendance intervention meetings (PMs and AIMs).
+Additionally, interventions will be provided for our unduplicated students struggling with academic proficiency, including targeted instruction for 1:1 tutor support, EL Specialist and Teacher collaboration, and preventative or attendance intervention meetings (PMs and AlMs).
 Students who participate in academic interventions will decrease their learning gaps, as shown in their NWEA scores and course completion rates.
 Throughout the school year and on an ongoing basis, students are assessed in NWEA as they enroll in our program.
 They will be given appropriate interventions as necessary, and their learning will be supported by a variety of support staff.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
 CA Dashboard Academic Indicator results for ELA and Math We will also consider input from the parents of participating students to enhance the quality of the programs provided.
 1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement To address this, San Diego Mission Academy has implemented the CSI plan to allocate strategic tutoring and mentorship assistance to students as determined by their initial year of high school enrollment.
 Special tutors will be assigned to a cohort of 4th and 5th-year students, establishing We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: